AdmiralCloud/ac-awsSecrets/README.md

 # AC AWS Secrets
 Reads secrets from AWS secrets manager and adds them to the configuration of the embedding app.

+Instead of AWS secrets, you can now also use AWS parameter store (which is not as expensive as AWS secrets)

 ![example workflow](https://github.com/admiralcloud/ac-awssecrets/actions/workflows/node.js.yml/badge.svg)